MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-migrate-app.md

 4. Select **Review + save** to save the profile.
 5. After the profile redeploys, wait for devices to check in or force devices to sync to get the new policies.
 6. Verify that users can connect to Tunnel manually in the Defender for Endpoint app.
-If your VPN Profile includes on-demand rules, users must open the Defender for Endpoint app one time before the new on-demand rules can apply.
+If your VPN profile includes on-demand rules, users must open the Defender for Endpoint app one time before the new on-demand rules can apply.

 #### Create a new VPN profile for Microsoft Tunnel